 If after the above checks, you’ve discovered that your network isn’t the source of the problem, you should try turning off your VPN.
 This restricted network could be responsible for the error message because a VPN reroutes and encrypts your connection, which could affect your connection to your Apple ID.

 A simple way to resolve this is by turning off all VPN settings on your iPhone.
-Follow these steps to do so:
+Follow these steps to do so: so the next part of the process is easier to complete without backtracking.
+That matters when you only want one part of the video to play back slower while the rest keeps its normal speed.

-1. Open the Settings app on your smartphone.
+- Open the Settings app on your smartphone.

-2. Select General
+- Select General

-3. Select VPN and turn it off.
+- Select VPN and turn it off.

 Turn off VPN on your iPhone